 Eneuri Acosta: Demographic-wise, Hodinkee has predominantly a male audience, aged around 35, with a deep appreciation for watches and mechanical things.

 But beyond the numbers, I think that our readers are people who appreciate the complex stories behind watches.
-They want to learn and understand how things work because at the end the day, the watch they choose to wear also says something about the person wearing it.
-They are very passionate about watches of course and it’s a community that doesn’t necessarily want to go along with the masses.
+They want to learn and understand how things work because, at the end of the day, the watch they choose to wear also says something about the person wearing it.
+They are very passionate about watches, of course, and it’s a community that doesn’t necessarily want to go along with the masses.

 Luxe Digital: You’ve joined Hodinkee nearly a year ago now.
 How would you describe your role there?

 Eneuri Acosta: I oversee the day-to-day operations of the entire business.
-We’re a 25-person operation at this point, and still growing, but we are nonetheless a very complex organisation.
+We’re a 25-person operation at this point and still growing, but we are nonetheless a very complex organization.

-I like to describe the Hodinkee team as being organised around four different verticals.
+I like to describe the Hodinkee team as being organized around four different verticals.

-The third vertical is the Hodinkee Shop which started in 2012 out of Ben Clymer’s bedroom.
-Ben initially offered 20 leather watch straps on the shop and they sold out immediately.
+The third vertical is the Hodinkee Shop, which started in 2012 out of Ben Clymer’s bedroom.
+Ben initially offered 20 leather watch straps in the shop, and they sold out immediately.
 Last year, we sold over 20,000 straps on the Hodinkee Shop, so that first online retail venture is still going strong!
-We’ve since grown to sell other leather goods, watch tools and watch-related accessories.
-More recently, we started to also sell vintage watches that are carefully curated by the Hodinkee team of experts and we’ve now become an authorised retailer for several high-end luxury watch brands such as Vacheron Constantin, TAG Heuer and Zenith among many more.
+We’ve since grown to sell other leather goods, watch tools, and watch-related accessories.
+More recently, we started also to sell vintage watches that are carefully curated by the Hodinkee team of experts, and we’ve now become an authorized retailer for several high-end luxury watch brands such as Vacheron Constantin, TAG Heuer, and Zenith, among many more.

 The fourth vertical that drives the culture of Hodinkee is luxury.
-We view our brand as a luxury brand, based on the type of products that we work with of course, but also the customer experience we must deliver.
+We view our brand as a luxury brand, based on the type of products we work with and the customer experience we must deliver.
 Providing a curated user experience is at the core of everything that we do.

-Luxe Digital: Luxury stands out from your 4 verticals as being less concrete than publishing, engineering, and e-commerce.
+Luxe Digital: Luxury stands out from your four verticals as being less concrete than publishing, engineering, and e-commerce.
 How do you deliver a sense of luxury online with Hodinkee?

 Take, for example, Vacheron Constantin.
-We were the first online authorised retailer for the brand and they are now experimenting with other digital platforms.
+We were the first online authorized retailer for the brand, and they are now experimenting with other digital platforms.